appacademy-starters/react-use-effect-practice/README.md

 * *Moderate*: Prevent the count text entry < 0 or > 10 (Hint: Refactor the input
 to a controlled form element by assigning its `value`).
 * *Challenging*: Improve the layout for settings elements.
-What to do is up to you (Hint: It will probably involve a mix of JSX and CSS).
+What to do is up to you!
+(Hint: It will probably involve a mix of JSX and CSS.)